Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 interface UUID exported by the Shell to determine if the xclbin is compatible with the Shell.
 If the match fails, loading of xclbin is denied.

-xclbin loading is requested using ICAP_DOWNLOAD_AXLF ioctl command.
-When loading a xclbin using the ICAP_DOWNLOAD_AXLF ioctl, xrt-mgmt driver performs the following *logical* operations:
+xclbin loading is requested using the ICAP_DOWNLOAD_AXLF ioctl command.
+When loading a xclbin, xrt-mgmt driver performs the following *logical* operations:

 1. Copy xclbin from user to kernel memory
 2. Sanity check the xclbin contents